MrSliddes/SLIDDES-Unity-MathC/README.md

 # SLIDDES-Unity-MathC
-A collection of custom math releated functions for Unity
+A collection of custom math releated functions for Unity in a Unity package